shukerov/shukerov.github.io/source/blog/2019-03-25-vim-shortcuts.html.markdown

-gqq -> single line to multiple given you setcolumn width thingie gq -> same a as above but just for a selection hs -> for hunk stage.
-Staging just a part of a file.
-Need to check if you need plugins to get this
+gqq -> single line to multiple given you setcolumn width thingie gq -> same a as above but just for a selection
-      actually runnning

 Cool plugins